 Because of its unique role in technological innovation, the School of Engineering is also the home of the Lemelson-MIT Program, an educational initiative that recognizes outstanding inventors as role models, encourages sustainable new solutions to real-world problems, and enables and inspires youth to pursue creative lives and careers through invention.

 The School of Engineering is generally ranked at the top of its fields by third-party rankings and surveys.
 US News and World Report has placed the School at the top of its engineering rankings every year they have run their survey, as has the QS World University Rankings.
 The School’s eight academic departments and one division are home to 370 faculty members, more than a third of the Institute's total faculty.
 Among the most distinguished in the nation, nearly one third of the School's current and emeritus faculty and research staff have been inducted into the National Academy of Engineering.

-Almost 60 percent of MIT undergraduates with declared majors and more than 45 percent of all graduate students are in the School of Engineering.
+Almost 70 percent of MIT undergraduates with declared majors and half of all graduate students at MIT are enrolled in School of Engineering degree programs.

 Within the School of Engineering, a student may develop a program that satisfies his or her own intellectual and professional objectives.
 A student interested in an interdepartmental program should study the department descriptions and Part 3, Interdisciplinary Programs, for opportunities that combine disciplines from MIT's four other schools with those of the School of Engineering.